abhishekarya1/Hash-Define-myNotes/content/java/conc.md

 **Serial streams**: Data is processed in a serial fashion one after the other.

 **Parallel streams**: Multiple parallel threads can process data concurrently.
-The number of threads available to a stream is dependent on the number of CPU cores.
+The number of threads available are common for all streams in the program and come from a Fork-Join Thread Pool.

 As with threads, the order of operations is never guaranteed in parallel streams.